apache/sling-whiteboard/org.apache.sling.graphql.samples.website/README.md

 more traditional client-side queries, using the same GraphQL schemas and data fetching Java components for both variants.

-Besides the page rendering code there's not much: GraphQL schema definitions and a few Java classes used for aggregating or enhancing content and for content queries.
+Besides the page rendering code there's not much: GraphQL schema and query definitions and a few Java classes used for aggregating or enhancing content and for content queries.

 For now there's no pagination of query results, just arbitrary limits on the number